ISO 27001 - Annex A.13: Communications Security

 A.13.2.2 Agreements on Information Transfer

-Agreements must address the secure transfer of business information between the organisation and any external parties.
-Put in simple terms, the organisation should ensure that when they transfer information between themselves and other businesses or individuals, it should be done as securely as possible, e.g. over secure networks.
+Information may be transferred digitally or physically and agreements must address the secure transfer of business information between the organisation and any external parties.
 Formal transfer policies procedures and technical controls should be selected, implemented, operated, monitored, audited and reviewed to ensure ongoing effective security protection.
 Often, communications and transfer systems and procedures are put in place, without a real understanding of the risks involved which therefore creates vulnerabilities and possible compromise.
+ISO 27002 touches on implementation considerations including consideration of notifications, traceability, escrow, identification standards, chain of custody, cryptography, access control and others.

 A.13.2.3 Electronic Messaging

 Any information that is involved in any form of electronic messaging needs to be appropriately protected.
-Put in simple terms, when using electronic messaging within the organisation, it should be protected to ensure no unauthorised access can be gained.
-For example, authentication allowing the use of the organisations electronic messaging services should be controlled by the organisations password policy.
-The organisation should create a policy which sets out which forms of electronic messaging should be used for the different types of information being transferred, e.g. depending on how secure they are.
+Put in simple terms, when using electronic messaging, it should be protected to ensure no unauthorised access can be gained The organisation should create a policy which sets out which forms of electronic messaging should be used for the different types of information being transferred, e.g. depending on how secure they are.
 Considerations will also need to be made for voice & fax communications transfer, and physical transfer (e.g. via postal systems).
+This should align with access controls and other secure authentication policies and log on procedures.

 A.13.2.4 Confidentiality or Non-Disclosure Agreements

 A good control describes how the requirements for confidentiality or non-disclosure agreements that reflect the organisation’s needs for the protection of information must be identified, regularly reviewed and documented.
-Put into simple terms, the organisation needs to ensure that any information that is has which needs to be protected, is done so through the use of confidentiality and non-disclosure agreements.
+As such the organisation needs to ensure that any information that needs to be protected, is done so through the use of confidentiality and non-disclosure agreements.

-This policy is very specific to your organisation and should therefore be developed with your control needs in mind following your risk analysis work.
-Standard agreements and policies you may want to consider here include:
+Agreements are usually specific to the organisation and should be developed with its control needs in mind following the risk analysis work.
+Standard agreements for confidentiality and non-disclosure that may warrant consideration here include:

 - Customer agreements using standard terms and conditions – expressing confidentiality within the context of the use of products sold and any complementary services outlined in a related order form.

-- Associate/supplier agreements used for small suppliers and independent service providers who the organisation use for delivery of services ranging from software development through to on site client training.
+- Associate/supplier/partner agreements used for small suppliers and independent service providers who the organisation use for delivery of services.

 Discover how you can save time & reduce management resource using ISMS.online to achieve & maintain your ISO 27001 ISMS